 What does the IF-WS₂ stand for?

-IF-WS₂ are Inorganic Fullerene-like particles of Tungsten Disulfide.
-Tungsten Disulfide (WS₂) is not a new product.
-It is widely used for decades by NASA, Pentagon, and private companies.
+IF-WS₂ are Inorganic Fullerene-like particles of Tungsten Disulfide, WS₂.
+This material is widely used for decades by NASA, Pentagon, and private companies.
+Learn more about our unique Nanotechnology.

 Are NIS products environmentally friendly?